yuzhoux/pythonUtilityFunctions/README.md

 **3. pysparkFeatureEngineering.py**

 This pyspark file has functions to manipulate many variables together.
 In big data projects, the number of variables is large, therefore we need functions to manipulate a list of variables together instead of doing so one by one.

+**4.subProcess.py**

+This python function submit a SQL statement to target query engine.